DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _There are over several hundred millions living beings in this world.
 Yet no one saw such thing._

 If going by strength alone they it would be four races.
-With their extreme might angels and demons were often described as [god-like], but existence called god was completely different.
+With their extreme might angels and demons were often described as [god-like], but existence called god would be completely different matter.

 [<span title="jp. アスラソラカ">Asurasoroka</span>.
-As she was able to see through the future for humans she became a <span title="jp. 祈神.
+Being able to see through the future humans treated me as a <span title="jp. 祈神.
 This is not obvious, but I think what it means is that she is god that humans prayed towards rather than it being a title">_prayer god_</span>]

 "..."